-This OFFMP applies to the MLP East Precinct and the Operational Rail Link shown in Figure 1-2.
+This OFFMP applies to the MIP East Precinct and the Operational Rail Link shown in Figure 1-2.

-In 2022, LOGOS Property took over the management of the warehouse and distribution facilities, as well as the overall management of the MLP East Precinct.
+In 2022, LOGOS Property took over the management of the warehouse and distribution facilities, as well as the overall management of the MIP East Precinct..
+In July 2024, ESR Group acquired the remaining interest in LOGOS, and overall management of the MIP East Precinct, is now the responsibility of ESR Australia & NZ (ESR)2.
 Qube Logistics will continue to maintain responsibility for the IMEX and the Rail Link.
-Section 2 of the OEMP describes the operational areas of responsibilities for LOGOS Property and Qube Logistics.
+Section 2 of the OEMP describes the operational areas of responsibilities for ESR and Qube Logistics.
 This is also summarised in Figure 1-1.